Interview: Top Producer James Pulsipher Talks Mortgage Workflow

 Does the pressure of knowing the impact of your mistakes ever get to you?
 Or does it drive you?

 It’s a good and a bad thing at the same time.
-It definitely adds to the stress level, because you know that it’s not somebody grilling your steak wrong at a restaurant, there’s real life consequences for people, but that’s also where the reward is found.
+It definitely adds to the stress level, because you know that it’s not somebody grilling your steak wrong at a restaurant, there are real life consequences for people, but that’s also where the reward is found.

 On the downside, it does create some stress and anxiety in going through the process and people are very highly charged within their transaction.
 At the same time when you execute well and the people are happy and the results are there, the gratitude matches that.
 I think for most people that have been in the business a long time, what really keeps you at the table and actively engaged are those people that truly just have a heartfelt thanks for what you do, and how you do it, and the difference it makes in their life.